SCmoeser/hello-world/README.md

 # hello-world
 Just some space to start learning how to use GitHub from scratch.

-This also is my first attempt on working with python and basically my first step into the tremendous new world of coding.
+This is my first attempt on working with python and basically my first step into the tremendous new world of coding.
 Therefore I will gather many beginners tips that I consider usefull for myself and probably write some personal tutorials too.

 So far this repository contains:
 * README.md